itschrome/GTAMultiTool/README.md

 To Clear Up What The Other Files Are Doing,

-- The _GTA_Fix.exe_ Is A Folder Selector As Certain Options Require The User To Select A Certain Directory
+- The _GTAMultiTool.exe_ Is A Folder Selector As Certain Options Require The User To Select A Certain Directory
 - The _temp.bat_ Hosts A Line Of Code The Batch Calls For When Using Certain Options
 - And The Text File Simply Hosts ASCII Text For The GUI